Khaledayman9/Weather-Journal-App/README.md

 # Weather-Journal-App
- An asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application.
+ An asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application using the OpenWeatherMap API.

 # Layout